Web application development is the process of dividing software development into distinct stages to improve design and management.

 For a new application, the focus is on providing a Minimal Viable Product (MVP); this controls both cost and schedule against the project goal and/or business strategy.

-Cada Global project management identifies the client needs and the larger business objectives that an application or feature will fulfil and articulates what success looks like for a product and manages the team that turns the vision into reality.
+Cada Global project management identifies the client needs and the larger business objectives that an application or feature will fulfil, articulates what success looks like for a product and manages the team that turns the vision into reality.

 Planning is the most crucial aspect of software development.

-Before moving fully into the planning process, you must understand your target market and the end-user.
+Before moving entirely into the planning process, you must understand your target market and the end-user.

 Planning is critical to the success or failure of the project.
 The requirements must be documented and related to the business or user needs in the form of an MVP.

-Suggested deliverables at this point are drafts of the Functional Design Specification, and a wireframe of application.
+Suggested deliverables at this point are drafts of the Functional Design Specification and the wireframe of the application.

 Software roadmaps are used by the team to provide a high-level overview and visualisation of the short-term and long-term solutions and initiatives needed to stay ahead of the market and launch new features.